rnleach/elk/README.md

   those that tracks memory allocations.
 Buffer overruns are detected when memory is reallocated or freed and causes the application to crash immediately with a message printed to `stderr`.

+  The `elk_init_memory_debug()` function takes optional mutex parameters that it will use behind the scenes to prevent data races for the memory debugger.
+It is the user's responsibility to plug those in when working in a multi-threaded application.
+If only working single threaded, then just pass `NULL` in and it will work fine.

   The functions that initialize, finalize, and report for the memory debugger are no-ops if the ELK_MEMORY_DEBUG macro is not defined.